When you think of SEO, you probably think of Google.

 Every other business in the world is running Facebook and AdWords ads, and as a result, it’s hard to stand out on those platforms.

 YouTube is a different story.
-It’s surprisingly easy to generate lots of views, especially if you use some of these tips I’ve shared with you.
+It’s surprisingly easy to generate lots of views using the YouTube SEO tips I’ve shared with you.

 You don’t need a huge budget to start making great videos.
 You can produce a viral video using just the phone in your pocket and a free video editor.